articles

 – DO NOT take a bath

-– DO NOT be exposed to wind (such as in TCM terms), often translating to not being allowed to go outside
+– DO NOT be exposed to wind (as in TCM terms), often translating to not being allowed to go outside

-– DO ONLY eat warm foods (both in temperature as well as in TCM terms, which also means not eating Yin foods)
+– DO ONLY eat warm foods (both in temperature and in TCM terms, which also means not eating Yin foods)

 – DO rest, rest, rest

-According to Chinese tradition, adhering to labor confinement diet is only necessary two weeks after delivery, but I didn’t mind eating millet congee and it has become a regular part of our breakfast.
+According to Chinese tradition, adhering to the labor confinement diet is only necessary for two weeks after delivery, but I didn’t mind eating millet congee, and it has become a regular part of our breakfast.

 Have you ever heard of Chinese postpartum practices?